SpeedRacer00/Fanfic-Viewer/README.md

 * **Full Color Control** – Customize headers, background colors, and individual bubble colors.
 * **Smart Persistence** – Custom colors and static background images are saved to your browser automatically.
 * **Auto-Contrast** – Intelligent text color flipping (light/dark) based on background brightness.

 ---

+## 📱 Mobile Edition Features
+The Mobile Edition is optimized specifically for reading on the go with high-performance storage:
+* **High-Capacity Storage (IndexedDB)** – Unlike standard web storage, the mobile version uses an advanced database system capable of storing massive fanfics (4MB+ / 500,000+ words) without crashing.
+* **Touch-Optimized UI** – Large buttons, easy-access settings, and specialized viewport scaling for iOS and Android.
+* **Enhanced Parser** – A "loose" markdown parser designed to catch every part of your story, even if the export formatting is slightly irregular.
+* **Smart Reset** – A dedicated "New" button that wipes your current story but safely keeps your custom colors and background image intact.

+---